-As soon as Fidda was close enough, that Gilda could see her, she knelt down so that her head almost touched her knees and reached her hands towards Gilda.
+As soon as Fidda was close enough, that Gilda could see her, she knelt down so that her head almost touched her knees and reached her front paws towards Gilda.

 "Your Majesty, the greatly respected Silver Countess Arianell has sent you a message."

-Fidda held the message backwards, so that Gilda could see the Silver Count's seal.
+Fidda held the message in such a way Gilda could see the Silver Count's seal.

 "Thank you," she said and took the letter.
-She broke the seal and read the letter.
+She broke the seal with one of her sharp nails and read the letter.

-In Fidda's mind the silence felt like eternity, but a few heartbeats later Gilda spoke.
+In Fidda's mind the silence felt like an eternity, but a few heartbeats later Gilda spoke.